Our Team

 Carol Haskins, Executive Director

-Carol uses both science and education to protect and improve the high quality water in the nine watershed communities.
 Carol Haskins joined PRWC as Outreach Director in 2008 after receiving her Master of Science in Environmental Studies from Antioch University New England.
-Her extraordinary contributions to river education and community engagement have been widely recognized.
-She was awarded the "River Conservation Leadership Award" from the Housatonic Valley Association and honored with the North West Conservation District "Conservation Educator Award".
-In 2019, Carol was promoted to Executive Director and has taken on more responsibilities that includes serving on the State Water Planning Council Advisory Group where she represents Water Resources.
+Since becoming Executive Director in 2019, Carol has taken on many responsibilities, including serving on the CT State Water Planning Council Advisory Group where she represents Water Resources.

+In recognition of her extraordinary civic and environmental contributions, Carol has been the recipient of several awards including the Housatonic Valley Association "River Conservation Leadership Award", the Northwest Conservation District "Conservation Educator Award", the Adele Taylor Civic Award, and Woodbury Earth Day "Eco-Warrior Award".
 Carol has been splashing around rivers, ponds, and lakes since her early childhood in Vermont.
-Now, she professionally gets to share her passion for aquatic environments by teaching other people about the way and wonder of the watershed.
+Now, she gets to share her environmental passion professionally by teaching others about the way and wonder of the watershed.

-Initially one of our 2023 Dr. Marc J. Taylor Interns, Olivia DiPalermo joined our staff team full-time in the role of Community Engagement Coordinator in November 2023.
-Olivia has a professional background in horticulture, park stewardship, and environmental science.
-She earned her bachelor’s degree in history and environmental studies from Binghamton University and her master’s degree in energy and environmental management from the University of Connecticut.
-As a rower for many years, Olivia has a great passion for water conservation and is excited to continue supporting the work of PRWC through education and outreach.
+Initially one of our Dr. Marc J. Taylor Interns, Olivia DiPalermo joined our staff team full-time in the role of Community Engagement Coordinator in 2023.
+In November 2025, she was promoted to Watershed Programs Manager and now facilitates PRWC's educational programs, water quality monitoring efforts, and conservation projects.
+Olivia earned her bachelor’s degree in history and environmental studies from Binghamton University and her master’s degree in energy and environmental management from the University of Connecticut.
+As a rower for many years, Olivia has a great passion for water conservation and is excited to continue supporting the work of PRWC.

 .png)